Leadership Blind Spots

 That's how habits work.

 Blind spots don’t stay contained inside a leader.
 They shape the leader's belief system, ways of communicating, and behavior.
-They impact relationships, decision-making, and trust across teams.

 Left unexamined, they can: